AntonRydahl/flangtests/notes/06_array_descriptors.md

 Inspired by [`./05_parallel_loop_reduction.md`](https://github.com/AntonRydahl/flangtests/tree/main/notes/05_parallel_loop_reduction.md), it was investigated when `flang-new` generates reasonably optimized code for simple OpenMP parallel for loops, and when the array desciptors occur in the optimized hot loop.

 ## Minimal Code Change
+The only change from example one to two is the introduction of a private variable that is not used for anything except for reading the result that was just written to `arr(i)`.
 <table>
 <tr>
 <td> Example I </td> <td> Example II </td>